 Privacy laws prevent Council from disclosing weed infestation information to prospective buyers without the owner’s consent.

-A Weed Control Notice is a notice issued by a Local Control Authority (the SSNPA issues these notices in the Yass Valley LGA) to an owner/occupier of land that has unmanaged noxious weeds growing upon it.
-A Weed Control Notice is issued in accordance with Section 18 of the Noxious Weeds Act 1993 if an occupier fails to meet their obligations to control noxious weeds as directed by Council.
+A Weed Control Notice is a notice issued by a Local Control Authority (Hilltops Council Weed Officers issue these notices in the Yass Valley LGA) to an owner/occupier of land that has unmanaged noxious weeds growing upon it.
+A Weed Control Notice is issued in accordance with the Biosecurity Act 2015 if an occupier fails to meet their obligations to control noxious weeds as directed by Council.

 There are two actions you can take before you purchase a property to minimise the risk of unknowingly inheriting a noxious weed problem: